lwsjs/lws/README.md

 ***This documentation is a work in progress.***

 Lws is a tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 server.
 It's intended to facilitate rapid, full-stack Javascript development.
-It has a lean core and plugin architecture to give the engineer full control over what features are activated, how HTTP requests are handled and responses created.
+Its has a very lean core - behaviour is added via plugins giving you full control over what features are activated, how HTTP requests are handled, responses created, activity visualised etc.

 Core features.

 * Launch an HTTP, HTTPS or HTTP2 server.
-* Attach one or more custom or pre-built middleware plugins to handle requests as required by your project.
+* Use one or more custom or pre-built middleware plugins to attach only the behaviour required by your specific project.
-* Attach a custom view to visualise activity.
+* Attach a custom view to personalise how activity is visualised.
 * Store config at any level - project, user or system.
 * Programmatic and command-line APIs.

 ## Synopsis

+### Core usage

 Launch an HTTP server on the default port of 8000.